patriciajeanperez/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/01-publishing-files/09-configuring-sharing.markdown

 Administrators can choose whether
 [file sharing](/discover/portal/-/knowledge_base/7-2/sharing-files)
-is enabled at the global, instance, and site levels.
+is enabled at the global, instance, and Site levels.

 ## Global Configuration [](id=global-configuration)